octo-technology/OpenTezos/docs/smartpy/introduction.md

 SmartPy solves these issues.
-It is a high-level smart contracts library and comes with related tools in the form of [SmartPy.io](https://smartpy.io/) to greatly ease the accessibility, understandability and provability of smart contracts on Tezos.
+It is a high-level smart contracts library and comes with related tools in the form of [SmartPy.io](https://smartpy.io/) to greatly ease the accessibility, understandability, and provability of smart contracts on Tezos.

 - Use a popular programming language Python
 - A set of high-level primitives, SmartML, written in OCaml for a new smart contracts virtual machine that can be compiled into Michelson.
 - A compiler to translate SmartML contracts to Michelson.
 - Analytics are elements of the user interface that provide some automatic procedures in SmartPy.io to analyze and prove properties of smart contracts

 ![](../../static/img/smartpy/smartpy_intro.svg)
 <small className="figure">FIGURE 1: From SmartPy to Michelson, Tests, and Analytics </small>

-Once built, SmartPy contracts become SmartML contracts and are handled in an OCaml library called SmartEngine, then it can be compiled into a single Michelson code file.
+Once built, SmartPy contracts become SmartML contracts and are handled in an OCaml library called SmartEngine it can then be compiled into a single Michelson code file.
 This Michelson file is the smart contract that will be deployed on a Tezos network.

 ## References